Ella had changed trains at Ipswich and was now on the second leg. The journey was not that long, but it was proving rather trying.

 “I want to use Google Maps.”

-When she got to the college there was a big set of signs, one for each course, with arrows indicating which way they should go, the route had been waymarked and ended in a tutorial room, fitted out with desks, chairs with a white board and a large monitor mounted on the wall.
+When she got to the college, there was a big set of signs, one for each course, with arrows indicating which way they should go.
+The route had been waymarked and ended in a tutorial room, fitted out with desks, chairs, a whiteboard and a large monitor mounted on the wall.

 “The room is smaller than I expected.”

-“There are fifteen of us enrolled on the course, some won’t be here today, it is plenty big enough”
+“There are fifteen of us enrolled on the course; some won’t be here today, but it is plenty big enough”

 “Are you going to talk to anyone?”